 Like every Latin American city, the Plaza de Armas is the place to be.
 Unlike your typical Latin American city, Chachapoyas is very, very white.
 By that, I mean all of the buildings are painted white.
-The church, the restaurants, the tour agencies, everything is white.
+The church, restaurants, tour agencies, and everything else is white.
 The Plaza de Armas is your go-to for everything you need, whether it be a supermarket or a SIM card.
-It’s also a nice place to sit on one of the many benches and just watch life go by in this quaint Peruvian town.
-Just make sure you don’t sit on the fountain if the security guard is around, though.
+It’s also a nice place to sit and watch life go by in this quaint Peruvian town.
+Just make sure you don’t sit on the fountain if the security guard is around.
 They will yell at you. 🙁

 Right off of Plaza de Armas is a long road blocked off to everything but foot traffic.
-Amazonas is a beautiful road lined with pristine white buildings with wooden balconies and flowers everywhere.
-Most of these buildings are stores, boutiques, restaurants, and the like.
+Amazonas is a beautiful road lined with pristine white buildings, their wooden balconies overflowing with flowers.
+Most of these are stores, boutiques, restaurants, and the like.
 You’ll definitely find yourself strolling up and down this street over and over again.

-Like I said, when I arrived in Peru, I had no idea what the best things to do in Chachapoyas were.
-I heard of Kuelap and Gocta, so I assumed maybe three nights in Chachapoyas would be more than enough.
+Like I said, when I arrived in Peru, I had no idea what there was to do in Chachapoyas.
+I assumed maybe three nights in Chachapoyas would be more than enough.
 Once I started doing a bit of research, I realized that there was so much more that I wanted to do.
 Being in Chachapoyas made me feel like Indiana Jones.
-I was exploring jungles, visiting ruins, seeing ancient artifacts and strolling through old mausoleums.
+I was exploring jungles, visiting ruins, seeing ancient artifacts, and strolling through old mausoleums.
 It is one of the best destinations in all of Peru.

 If this post helped you out, show some love and support for the blog and help keep my adventures going by buying me a beer!
 My adventures are entirely self-funded, so any show of support is greatly appreciated, and allows me to keep writing helpful travel guides and creating travel content to help you all travel the world on a budget.